BonnyAD9/uamp/book/src/about/why_use.md

 ### Simplicity

-This is not simplicity of use (although the CLI is friendly and well documented).
+By simplicity, I don't mean it's simple to use (although the CLI is friendly and well documented).
 Uamp is simple in principle.
-Music player should play music.
+The music player should play music.
 That is what uamp does and does that very well.

 ### Advanced features

-Uamp has many advanced features that will allow you to enjoy listening to your music.
-These features include gapless playback, fade play/pause, advanced queue (playlist) management (queue stack) and much more.
+Uamp has many advanced features that allow you to enjoy listening to your music.
+These features include gapless playback, fade play/pause, advanced queue (playlist) management (queue stack), and more.

 ### No bloat

-Uamp is single binary that is about 18 MiB.
-Once compiled, it doesn't depend on any other files except common system libraries.
+Uamp is a single binary that is about 18 MiB.
+Once compiled, it doesn't depend on other files except common system libraries.

 ### Documentation

 Everything about uamp is well documented at multiple places.
 The complete basic CLI documentation is the help command.
-There are also two manual pages: 1 for the cli and general description and 5 for describing the documentation.
+There are also two manual pages: 1 for the CLI and general description, and 5 for describing the documentation.